a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 > Note that in our example stage_4 is actually termed results.

 If you have made a mistake with links, do not panic.
 You can alwayse remove them with `rm` or with the `unlink` command.

+>[!NOTE]
+> When running the `ln` commands to create our links we have used the abslolute paths to both the source and the destination
+>The `~/` characters at the beginning of the paths represent a short cut which stands for `/home/userID/` directory.

 Now that we have a good structure we can start populating our directories.
 Let's create some files in the `project_bash` directory.